vyperlang/vyper/docs/control-structures.rst

 .. _init-function:

 The ``__init__()`` function, also known as the constructor, is a special initialization function that is only called at the time of deploying a contract.
 It can be used to set initial values for storage or immutable variables.
 It must be declared with the ``@deploy`` decorator.
-A common use case is to set an ``owner`` variable with the creator the contract:
+A common use case is to set an ``owner`` variable with the creator of the contract:

 .. code-block:: vyper